waleedkadous/movie-recs/README.md

 cd workspace-project-sagemaker-demo
 anyscale workspace run "python movie-poster-rec.py"
 ```
-9. If you access your workspace from Anyscale, you should see the object detections saved on the head node.
+9. If you access your workspace from Anyscale, you should see the first 100 object detections saved on the head node.

+# Running Ray on Anyscale via Anyscale Connect
+Follow instructions 1-5 from the previous section.

+Now do the following
+1. Add the appropriate Ray address to your script.
+For example, add the following line to `movie_poster_rec.py`: `ray.init("anyscale://workspace-project-sagemaker-demo/workspace-cluster-sagemaker-demo", runtime_env={"working_dir": "."})`
+2. Run `python movie_poster_rec.py`
+3. You should see the 100 object detections saved on the locally on the Sagemaker notebook.